heremaps/here-data-sdk-cpp/docs/GettingStartedGuide.md

 **To install the Data SDK on your system:**

-1. Install all the dependencies needed for the Data SDK.<br>For more information on dependencies, see the [Dependencies](#dependencies) and [Additional Linux dependencies](#additional-linux-dependencies) sections.
+1. Install all the dependencies needed for the Data SDK.<br>For more information on dependencies, see the [Dependencies](../README.md#dependencies) and [Linux dependencies](../README.md#linux-dependencies) sections in the README.md file.

 2. (Optional) To find the required dependencies in the system, set the `OLP_SDK_BUILD_EXTERNAL_DEPS` flag to `OFF`.